 Within a week of the individual’s last use, they will begin experiencing acute withdrawal symptoms.
-Due to the severity of the symptoms experienced, detoxing under medical supervision is advised.
+A medical provider may suggest that an individual detoxes under supervision if their symptoms are severe.
 The symptoms listed below can last anywhere from a few days to several weeks.

-In long-term users, post-acute symptoms can be felt several months after their last use.
-Symptoms include low mood and cravings.
+In long-term users, post-acute withdrawal symptoms can be felt several months after their last use.
+Symptoms include low mood and cocaine cravings.

 What a Cocaine Overdose Looks Like

 Because of cocaine’s short-lived euphoric state, many users begin to use more frequently or take higher doses, placing themselves at risk for overdosing.
 Others mix cocaine with alcohol or heroin (called “speedballing”).
 When a stimulant like cocaine is mixed with a depressant like alcohol, the two substances create a push and pull effect on the body.
 This places extreme strain on major organs and can cause dangerous side effects.

 In recent years, fentanyl—a powerful synthetic opioid—has also played a role in the increased number of cocaine overdoses.
 This is due to users unknowingly taking cocaine laced with fentanyl which in even the smallest of quantities, can cause lethal reactions Recognizing an overdose and getting immediate medical attention can be the difference between life and death.